 If you are a business owner, you could take the initiative to enable working from home.
 Several large tech companies like Twitter and Google have rolled out work from home policies, and these can help especially in areas where the risk of exposure to the virus is growing.

 Health is not just the absence of disease, but a state of complete physical, mental, and social wellbeing.
 Keeping a well-balanced emotional state is important and it is true that often the mental effects of COVID-19 are neglected.
 The disease is linked to everything from suicide to anxiety, stress, fear of contagion, insomnia, isolation, burnout, and depression.

 Many of these effects will last for years and to curb this psychological pandemic it is vital that you:

 Additional Read: Ways to Stay Emotionally Healthy

 There is an old adage that says that “we are what we eat”.
 This is very true from the perspective of healthcare and you’ll notice that one remedy for practically all lifestyle disease is eating right.
 So, focus on eating healthy foods and not just tasty foods.
 Luckily, there are a lot of gratifying preparations within the Indian cuisine that are immensely healthy as well.
 For instance, you can add dals, chana masala, tandooris, and kebabs to your diet, while skipping things like papadums, naans, and samosas.

-Once you take care of your diet, mental health, and lifestyle conditions, and adopt ways to curb the spread, you’ll remove panic out of the equation and be amongst the warriors changing the course of the disease in India!
+You need to take care of your diet, mental health, and lifestyle conditions.
+Also, adopt ways to curb the spread and to remove panic out of the equation.
+Be amongst the warriors changing the course of the disease in India!